We have P.I.G.S.!!

 Most importantly, we submit insurance reports and gain their approval.
 With this model of service, Aggieland Autism Center can be a core component to life change for you and your child.
 We want to be a part of preparing your child for school and independence!

 We will analyze data to show improvements and change treatments if those interventions are not causing effective changes.
-We prepare progress reports for monthly parent meetings and quarterly reports for insurance to insure continued coverage of ABA services.
+We prepare progress reports for monthly parent meetings and quarterly reports for insurance to insure continued coverage of ABA therapy services.

 As a BCBA, I am thrilled to show you the above graph (1 month)...these problem behaviors (each color represents a different maladaptive behavior) decreased like never before...in previous years, these behaviors were out of control and no one seemed to know the trouble.
 After 4-5months of using ABA with the ranch setting--offering super awesome stuff, this guy began engaging in social skills that gave him the cool stuff and sharply decreased the problem behaviors that interfered with driving the power jeep or riding the horse.